 Never has the incentive to automate as many calls as possible, and as efficiently as possible, been as great as it is today.
-While businesses want to focus on differentiating themselves through customer experience, they also need to consider the economics of their contact centre.
+While businesses want to focus on differentiating themselves through customer experience, they also need to consider the economics of their contact centre - whether it's on-premise or currently working remotely.
 Given that the largest cost is likely to be their employees, companies need to find a way to handle routine calls more cost-effectively and allow their most capable and experienced agents to handle calls where they can add value.

 Customer challenge – customer service has changed